Masculinn/Masculinn/README.md

 ## 🚀 About Me

-Good day sir, I'm **Burak** – a full-stack developer based on **Warsaw**, studied **Computer Engineering** at the **Warsaw University of Applied Sciences.** , specializing in both the creative and technical sides of development, with a strong focus on each field of web/mobile/app development.
+Good day sir, I'm **Burak** – **a full-stack software engineer based on Warsaw**, studied **Computer Engineering** at the **Warsaw University of Applied Sciences.** , specializing in both the creative and technical sides of development, with a strong focus on each field of web/mobile/app development.

-> I'd like to being called as **Full-stack software engineer specialized in Web3**.

 ## 🔗 Links